openstack/openstack-manuals/doc/contributor-guide/source/rst-conv/refs.rst

   format a web link as ``Link text <http://web-link.com>`` wrapping it in backticks.

-* If a source file contains a big number of external references, you can separate a link from its definition for better readability while reviewing as shown in the example.
+* Do not separate a link name from a link itself by defining the link in other place in your document.
+It prevents translated documents from using different links, for example, corresponding links to translated versions.

 **Input**